 Discover mythical creatures, meditation gardens and a whole lot of serenity hiding in the back streets at Fo Guang Shan Chung Tian, Logan’s Buddhist Temple.

-Step inside the surprising pagoda-topped entrance of Fo Guang Shan Chung Tian Temple and you’ll discover that a patch of Aussie bushland really can be converted into the essence of peaceful Zen Buddhism.
+Step inside the surprising pagoda-topped entrance of Fo Guang Shan Chung Tian Temple and you’ll discover that a patch of Aussie bushland really can be converted into the essence of peaceful Zen Buddhism in Logan.

-The temple is an unexpected delight with its traditional Chinese architecture popping out of thick bush surrounds off the beaten track in Logan’s Priestdale.
+The temple is an unexpected delight with its traditional Chinese architecture popping out of thick bush surrounds off the beaten track in Priestdale on the outskirts of Brisbane.

 Opened in 1993, the temple looks like a Chinese palace decked out in enough gold and red to be fit for a Chinese emperor.
 Dragon heads and gargoyles top the building while the grounds are filled with mythical elephants and lions.

 The Tian Temple is home to a community of monks and promotes Buddhism.
 It also plays a strong role in sharing Eastern culture with interested visitors to encourage multiculturalism.